 Users appreciated how roomy this ACEVIVI foot bath is, commenting there is enough room for your heels to benefit from the motorized rollers.
 The built in drain, which makes it easier to clean and dry after use, is a valuable feature.

-The majority of reviewers raved about the ACEVIVI, but it did have a few detractors.
+Most raved about the ACEVIVI, but it did have a few detractors.
 One felt it was overpriced.
 A couple of others would have liked jets that are more powerful.
 Another complained that the roller was too hard.
-Overall, though, users were highly satisfied with its quality and features.
+Overall, though, our reviewers were highly satisfied with its quality and features.

 This is MaxKare’s most advanced model.
 This MaxKare Foot Spa will make your feet feel blissful with 16 motorized massage balls, refreshing bubbles, and heated water.
 It also has a vibration function.